 Camp Kodiak is an integrated, residential camp primarily for children and teens with ADHD, learning disabilities, attention deficit disorder and high-functioning ASD (what was formerly diagnosed as Asperger Syndrome).
-Each session we have 252 campers ranging in age from 6 to 18.
+Each session we almost 250 campers ranging in age from 6 to 18.
 They come from all over Canada, the US and from overseas.
 Approximately 10% of our campers are neuro-typical, mainstream campers.

 We are located near Parry Sound, Ontario on a 425 acre site with 2 ½ miles of lakefront.
 Campers and staff live in lakefront, tongue-in-groove log cabins with electricity and full bathrooms with showers.
 Every cabin has a large deck overlooking the lake.

 Our objectives at Camp Kodiak are to build confidence and self-esteem, to enhance social skills, to foster independence and to provide an exciting and successful camp experience.
 This is achieved by providing a safe, nurturing, predictable environment, a mature, professional staff, a very low camper-to-staff ratio and a social skills program.